9brada6/tabs-with-posts/development.md

 - ➕ Move all TypeScript display items(Query Settings) into a single one implementation.
 - ➕ When drag & drop a display item in query setting, add a replace item with the same dimension as the original item that is being dragged.
 - ➕ Backend typescript is compiled with strict: false option.
 Try to compile it with strict enable and remove any error.
+- ➕ Try to change the .pickr class of the color selection.
+Other plugins might use .pickr and change our CSS.

 ## ✅ Todo